Brazil: Climate

-Since 1850, the Brazil has cumulatively contributed an amount of placing it among the top emitters in the world, mainly due to its land use and forestry practices.
+Since 1850, Brazil has cumulatively contributed an amount of placing it among the top greenhouse gas emitters in the world, mainly due to its land use and forestry practices.

 Climate change in Brazil is causing higher temperatures and longer-lasting heatwaves, changing precipitation patterns, more intense wildfires and heightened fire risk.
 Brazil's hydropower, agriculture and urban water supplies will be affected.
 Brazil's rainforests, and the Amazon, are particularly at risk to climate change.
 At worst, large areas of the Amazon River basin could turn into savannah, with severe consequences for global climate and local livelihoods.
 Extreme weather events like droughts and flash floods are causing annual losses of around R$13 billion (US$2.6 billion), equivalent to 0.1% of the country's 2022 GDP.
 Climate impacts could exacerbate poverty.

 Brazil's greenhouse gas emissions per person are higher than the global average, and Brazil is among the top 10 highest emitting countries.
 Greenhouse gas emissions by Brazil are over 4% of the annual world total.
-In 2024 Brazil revised its Nationally Determined Contribution (NDC), setting a goal to cut greenhouse emissions by 59% to 67% compared to 2005 levels by 2035.
-It has an indicative target of reaching carbon neutrality by 2060 if the country receives 10 billion dollars per year.
+In 2026 the Brazilian government has launched a National Climate Change Plan which should cut greenhouse gas emissions by 59% - 67% by 2035, and make the country carbon neutral by 2050.
 Brazil hosted the 2025 United Nations Climate Change Conference, in which it launched the Global carbon market coalition immediately joined by 11 countries including Brazil, China, the European Union, United Kingdom.
 According to some calculations, a global carbon market can speed up emission reduction seven-fold.